Nucleoos/vertical-exchange-1/README.md

 # Vertical Exchange

+The aim of the Co–oo transaction engine (vertical-exchange) is to get a kind of multipurpose module to cover many aspects toward the use of Community / Crypto Currencies in Odoo.
+†
+## Content
-Refactoring of exchange related modules of vertical-community modules for Odoo.
+Refactored exchange related modules of vertical-community modules for Odoo.

 ## THIS SOFTWARE IS STILL IN DEVELOPMENT!!!!